 When we started planning our vacations in Italy, we were looking for a place that combined relaxation, culture, food, and wine.
 Chianti was the perfect answer: we could see ourselves among sun-kissed hills tasting ruby red glasses of wine.

 And of course, Chianti was all this and much more.
 This corner of Tuscany cuddled us with its full-bodied wines and tasty dishes and told us its many stories through villages and wineries.
+If you dream to visit Chianti but you don’t drive a car, remember that there are plenty of guided tours of the wineries that depart from Florence.

 So, what to do in Chianti in a week?
 Here are our itinerary and lots of tips on the best wineries to visit, where to stay, and where to eat in this area.